England stay alive with thrilling win

 The high stakes and the magnitude of the event - the hosts taking on the defending champions at New Zealand's national stadium - made it even more memorable.

-If England had lost this game, the defeat would have been even all the more inexplicable given the fortune they had along the way.
+If England had lost this game, the defeat would have been all the more inexplicable given the fortune they had along the way.

 They won a crucial toss, only for New Zealand openers Devine and Suzie Bates to attack some wayward new-ball bowling.

 The injury to Devine, the tournament's third-highest runscorer, was a turning point.
 On 37, she turned for a second run and collapsed to her knees with a back problem.

 As she left the field, New Zealand's momentum went with her and she was only able to score four more when she returned 24 overs later.

 No bowler has more wickets at this World Cup than Tahuhu, and she was fired up when she bowled Tammy Beaumont.
 Soon after, she had to limp off with a hamstring injury and took no further part.